Cuba–Philippines relations: Contemporary era

 Diplomatic relations between Cuba and the Philippines were disrupted in 1961.
+In October 1962, President Diosdado Macapagal declined to sever relations between Cuba and the Philippines, stating that doing so "would mean war", and placed the blame on his predecessor Carlos P. Garcia's administration for maintaining ties to the country after Fidel Castro took power in 1959.
 Relations were formally restored with the signing of a joint statement by former Prime Minister Fidel Castro and former Philippine First Lady Imelda Marcos in Havana on August 26, 1975.

 The Philippines, despite being a long-time of ally of the United States, which has currently unfavorable relations with Cuba, has voted against the United States embargo against Cuba in UN General Assembly resolutions.

 In July 2011, both countries celebrated their 65th year of diplomatic relations.

 On October 31, 2012, the Philippine government closed its embassy in Havana along with three other embassies in Stockholm, Sweden, Bucharest, Romania, Helsinki, Finland, and the consulate in Saipan.
 The closure was part of the Philippines' Department of Foreign Affairs austerity measures and restructuring plan.
 The Philippines, however, assured the closing of its embassy in Cuba will not affect the diplomatic relations of the two countries.
 Presidential Spokesperson Edwin Lacierda said in a news briefing, "There will be no effect, closing down of Consular offices is internal to us, so there is no effect on them (concerned countries), as long as we have presence there... we [will] have diplomatic relations.
 The diplomatic relations is not diminished by the cutting down of Consular offices in their countries."

 In June 2013, former Cuban ambassador to the Philippines Jorge Rey Jiménez announced that they will close their embassy in Makati citing financial difficulties brought by the global economic crisis and the United States’ embargo.
 All consular and diplomatic relations with the Philippines were then assumed by the Cuban Embassy in Kuala Lumpur.